-Readers of this MD&A should give careful consideration to the information included or incorporated by reference in this document and the Financial Statements and related notes for the three and nine months ended September 30, 2024.
-For further details of risk factors, please refer to the most recent AIF filed on SEDAR+ at www.sedarplus.ca, the Annual Financial Statements, and the discussions below.
+Readers of this MD&A should give careful consideration to the information included or incorporated by reference in this document and the Financial Statements and related notes for the year ended December 31, 2024.
+For further details of risk factors, please refer to the Annual Financial Statements, and the discussions below.

-This section does not describe all the risks applicable to the Company, its industry or its business, and is intended only as a summary of certain material risks of significance to this MD&A. If any of the risks or uncertainties set out in the AIF or this MD&A actually occur, the Company's business, financial condition, operating results or share price could be harmed substantially and could differ materially from the plans and other forward-looking statements discussed in this MD&A.
+This section does not describe all the risks applicable to the Company, its industry or its business, and is intended only as a summary of certain material risks of significance to this MD&A. If any of the risks or uncertainties set out in this MD&A actually occur, the Company's business, financial condition, operating results or share price could be harmed substantially and could differ materially from the plans and other forward-looking statements discussed in this MD&A.